-Professor Paul Palmer, University of Edinburgh
+Professor Paul Palmer (School of GeoSciences, University of Edinburgh)

 You will join UEA’s ‘CRAM Group’ of atmospheric measurement experts, and benefit from our partner, Professor Paul Palmer (University of Edinburgh), a world-leading atmospheric transport modelling expert.
-By the end of the PhD you will have acquired skills and expertise in atmospheric measurement and modelling, leaving you well-placed to develop your career either in academia or industry.
-Exciting training opportunities exist, including summer schools on atmospheric sciences and transport modelling workshops.
+By the end of the PhD you will have acquired skills and expertise in atmospheric measurement and modelling, leaving you well-placed to develop your career in academia or industry.
+Exciting training opportunities exist, including summer schools on atmospheric sciences and transport modelling.

 You should have a numerical skills, maths or computer science-based background.
-Environmental Sciences and carbon cycle knowledge is desirable, but not required – we have excellent classes for you to acquire such knowledge.
+Environmental sciences and carbon cycle knowledge is desirable, but not required – we have excellent classes for you to acquire such knowledge.
 A strong interest in the environment and climate change is essential.
 Excellent writing skills are also required.